 Greece is famous for its beautiful islands, but sometimes you want to explore mainland Greece and Athens.
-But that doesn’t mean you have to miss out visiting some of the islands, too!
+But that doesn’t mean you have to miss out on visiting some of the islands, too!
 If you’re looking to do some Greek island hopping, but you’re based in the city, then here are the best Greek islands near Athens for you to visit.
 And if you’re short on time, you can see all three in a single day!

 Aegina is a large island about sixteen miles away from Athens.
 Pulling up into the harbor, it’s breathtaking to see how far the island stretches out in front of you.
 Sunset here is especially gorgeous, with the light flowing in over Aegina’s hills.

 If you’ve seen the Parthenon and the Temple of Poseidon at Cape Sounion, then this island should be high on your list to visit.
 When you see the Temple of Aphaea (Aphaia or Afea) located here, you’re seeing the third temple in a great holy triangle of these three temples that were important to ancient Greeks.
-Other cultural highlights of Aegina include the Cathedral of Saint Nectarios of Aegina (my personal favorite) and Temple of Zeus Hellanios.
+Other cultural highlights of Aegina include the Cathedral of Saint Nectarios of Aegina (my personal favorite) and the Temple of Zeus Hellanios.

 Popular activities here include taking in dinner at one of the tavernas overlooking the water and walking through the fish market.
 Make sure to taste something made with locally grown pistachios.